-Family therapy is a key part of the recovery process.
-We provide the families of addicts in our residential client program with a 2-day drug addiction family support workshop as well as weekly meetings where they can learn about codependency and the disease of addiction and begin to understand what their loved one is going through.
+Family therapy is a key component of the recovery process.
+We provide the families of addicts in our residential client program with a 2-day substance addiction family support workshop as well as weekly meetings where they can learn about codependency and the disease of addiction and begin to understand what their loved one is going through.
 The family workshop educates families on codependency, addiction, shame-based belief systems, defense mechanisms, and family systems.
 We also encourage family members to become involved in Al-Anon and begin their own process of recovery.

 A person struggling with addiction is said to suffer from the disease of addiction whereas their family suffers from the disease of codependency.
 Codependency is the other side of the coin of chemical dependency.
-Historically, the concept of codependency "comes directly out of Alcoholics Anonymous – part of a dawning realization that the problem was not solely the addict, but also the family and friends who constitute a network for the alcoholic/addict."

 Codependency has been defined as:

 “. . .ill health, or maladaptive or problematic behavior that is associated with living, working with, or otherwise being associated with alcoholism (or chemical dependency).
 It is manifested by a spectrum of symptoms, signs, and problems that span from no symptoms at all, to headaches, to suicide.” – Charles Whitfield, M.D.

 How Codependency Affects The Family